Rainbow Falls Trail: Rainbow Falls to LeConte Lodge

 These large boulders can provide hikers some respite during the 6.5-mile (10.6 km) journey to the summit of Mount Le Conte.

-From Rainbow Falls, the trail continues as a third footbridge over LeConte Creek, which the hiker bids farewell to from this point on.
-Over the next three miles (5 km), the trail continues its steady climb towards the lodge, cutting switchbacks through sandstone chutes, offering both the trail's first scenic overlooks and a peaceful interlude with nature, as most of the hiker's companions have been left behind at the falls.
-Rhododendron, sand myrtle, and mountain laurel blanket the trail during this portion, offering springtime visitors a beautiful carpeting of purples, whites, and blends of pink.
+From Rainbow Falls, the trail continues as a third footbridge over LeConte Creek.
+Over the next three miles (5 km), the trail continues its steady climb towards the lodge, cutting switchbacks through sandstone chutes, offering the trail's first scenic overlooks.
+Rhododendron, sand myrtle, and mountain laurel blanket the trail during this portion, offering springtime visitors a carpeting of purples, whites, and blends of pink.
 At 5.4 mi, the trail comes to Rocky Spur, an outcropping of rocks that offers splendid views of the valleys below via a short side trail which loops back to the main trail.
-The trail continues into a fragrant spruce fir forest, which signals the looming junction with the Bullhead Trail, at 6.0 mi.
-From that point, the now very rocky trail ascends for a half mile towards LeConte Lodge.
+The trail continues into a spruce fir forest, which signals the looming junction with the Bullhead Trail, at 6.0 mi.
+From that point, the now rocky trail ascends for a half mile towards LeConte Lodge.
 The LeConte Lodge provides the only commercial lodging in the national park, as it operates about ten rustic cabins with no electricity or appliances.
 The lodge also operates an office which provides T-shirts and other merchandise for hikers and various amenities for guests of the lodge.
 For many, this signals the end of their journey, but the actual peaks of Le Conte all have separate trails a short distance from the lodge, with Cliff Tops and Myrtle Point each offering expansive panoramas of the mountains and valleys below.